-(a) Light Penetration.
+- (a) Light Penetration.
 The temporary increase in turbidity during construction will be minor and not detectable from the surface.
-The proposed project will have no effect on light penetration.

-- (b) Dissolved Oxygen.
+The proposed project will have no effect on light penetration. - (b) Dissolved Oxygen.
 No change is expected. - (c) Toxic Metals and Organics.
 No change is expected. - (d) Pathogens.
-N/A

-(e) Aesthetics.
+No change is expected. - (e) Aesthetics.
 The bendway weirs will remain underwater at all times.
 A small portion of the encroaching point bars will be removed resulting in a wider navigation channel during low water stages.

-- (f) Others as Appropriate.
-None noted. - (3) Effects on Biota.
+Overall, there would be no significant impacts to the aesthetics of the project area. - (f) Others as Appropriate.
+None are noted.

+(3) Effects on Biota.